 Your allergist will diagnose your allergy and then determine the best treatment option.
 Typically treatments involve:

 - Oral Antihistamines – to treat nasal symptoms, watering eyes, and itching.

 - Decongestants – can help with cough and chest congestion.

 - Nasal sprays – are effective for treating nasal symptoms.

 - Inhalers – respiratory symptoms can be treated with inhalers consisting of corticosteroids or bronchodilators.

 - Eye Drops – may be prescribed for eye symptoms such as dryness, watering, or itching.

-- Over the counter pain relievers – Tylenol or Advil for headaches
+- Over-the-counter pain relievers – Tylenol or Advil for headaches.

 Your allergist may also recommend immunotherapy.
 Immunotherapy consists of allergy shots where tolerance to allergens is built up over time by injecting larger doses of the allergen.
-Allergy shots are an effective treatment of allergies.
+Allergy shots are an effective treatment for allergies.

 So, can you get a Golden Retriever if you have allergies?
 Why it’s possible, it generally would not be recommended.
 Golden Retrievers are not hypoallergenic (no dog truly is), and if you’re allergic to them, it would most likely cause an allergic reaction or worsening of symptoms.